News from Home: Production

-Release
+Home media

-The film was released on DVD in France through Carlotta Films on 18 April 2007.
-The Criterion Collection released it through its Eclipse series in 2010 as part of a set called Chantal Akerman in the Seventies.
+News from Home was released on DVD in France through Carlotta Films on 18 April 2007.
+In 2010, The Criterion Collection released the film on DVD through its "Eclipse" series, as part of a set called Chantal Akerman in the Seventies.
 The set includes four feature films that Akerman directed in the 1970s as well as a number of short films.
 News from Home is included on the first disc of the set, called The New York Films.